rz0718/rz0718.github.io/_pages/about.md

 ## About Me

-Currently, I work in a fintech company, where I lead teams working on machine learning applications in finance.
-But most of my time there is crunching numbers for treasury and capital markets.
+Currently, I work in a fintech company, where I lead teams working on machine learning applications.
+But most of my time spent there is crunching numbers for treasury.

 I am also passionate about teaching and currently delivering a few courses in machine learning and data science.